St Mary’s College Primary provides an outstanding opportunity for boys in Years 5 and 6 to immerse themselves in College life.

 - Reader’s Cup

-- Special days e.g. Edmund Rice Day and
+- Whole College special days e.g. Edmund Rice Day

 As a Catholic school in the Edmund Rice tradition, we celebrate our faith and spirituality through Mass, liturgies and daily classroom prayer.